🐕 Chihuahua Pug Mix (Chug) The Guide (+ Pictures)

 After reading this article and determining if the Chihuahua Pug mix is the best dog for you, the only remaining question is whether to get a male or female Pug Chihuahua mix.

-Other than certain general distinctions between male and female canines, there aren't many differences between male and female Chihuahua Pug mixes.
+There aren't many differences between male and female Chihuahua Pug mixes.
 Males are usually somewhat larger and more lively than females.

-Is the Chihuahua Pug mix right for you?
+Is it the Chug right for you?

 The Chihuahua Pug Mix makes a wonderful family pet.
 It adore its owner and will do all it can to please him or her.